 And the aviation division keeps growing with Learjet

-Engineering challenging: Making commercial turboprops quiet!
+Engineering challenge: Making commercial turboprops quiet!

 With its acquisition of Boeing’s de Havilland division in 1992 and its famous Dash 8, Bombardier became a leader in the growing market niche of regional airliners and the only one to offer both jet and turboprop aircraft in the 50-seat category.
 Bombardier later introduced an ingenious noise suppressing system making the aircraft almost as silent as a jet.
 In fact, the aircraft was so quiet that it was renamed the Q Series.